Chapter 20 : Lost

 Background: Font color:

 There is only one thing to do in a situation like this:

 My surroundings had melted away into an indistinct smudge.
-Gone was my normal, Slytherin logic.
+Gone was my practical Slytherin logic.
 Gone was the coolheaded reasoning that I used to pride myself in.
 Judgment, rationality, common sense...
 All of it.
 Gone.
-The only thing left was the little voice in my brain, chanting the words 'faster faster faster! ' as I pushed my body to its limit.
+The only thing remaining was the little voice in my brain, chanting the words 'faster faster faster! ' as I pushed my body to its limit.
 Despite my exhaustion, I didn't dare to even think about stopping.

-I focused my gaze on Potter, who was far ahead of me and still sprinting in long strides that each doubled one of mine.
-Merlin, how could he have not tired out by now?
+I trained my gaze on Potter, who was far ahead of me and still sprinting in long strides that each doubled one of mine.
+Merlin, how could the prat have not tired out by now?
 Stupid Quidditch advantage.
 After years of training and playing, this was probably like a bloody walk in the park for him.

-Seeing Potter so far in front of me was the motivation I needed.
-Gritting my teeth together, I pushed harder, the muscles in my limbs stretching and contracting painfully with every stride.
+Seeing Potter so far in front of me was enough motivation to stoke my competitive streak.
+Gritting my teeth together, I pushed on, the muscles in my limbs stretching and contracting painfully with every stride.
 I could hear my heartbeat skittering frantically inside my ears, my breath coming out in a hitched, pathetic sort of wheezing.
 Right now, even the process of breathing — something I used to take for granted — was agonizing.

 For a minute, we just stood there, breathing heavily and trying to let our eyes adjust.
 Except for our exhausted panting, it was completely silent.